 The fee for this stand-alone module is offered at a reduced rate of £525 for NPQSL graduates.

 For suitable applicants, there may be an opportunity to achieve 60 credit points at Master’s level, following a discussion with the course tutor.

 For more information about the Learning from Professional Development module, please contact Dr Stephen Newman

 For more information about Master’s level qualifications please contact Dr Steve Burton Further details of the MA Education are also available at https://courses.leedsbeckett.ac.uk/education_ma/?entryrequirements=1

-As a NPQ graduate with Carnegie Leaders in Learning, you may be interested in undertaking a Masters By Research with Leeds Beckett University; an innovative postgraduate award that recognises professional practice and encourages participants to interrogate their work with cutting edge research, moving beyond reflection to examine their practice within a rigorous conceptual framework.
-For NPQ graduates there is a 20% reduction off the course fee which currently is £2097.
-For further information regarding this opportunity, please contact Dr Caroline Bligh Email: C.Bligh@leedsbeckett.ac.uk telephone on 0113 81 23584 or visit the website link http://www.leedsbeckett.ac.uk/research/research-degrees/types-of-research-degree/masters-by-research-professional-practice/
+Alternatively you may be interested in undertaking a Masters By Research.
+The M.Res is a postgraduate award that recognises professional practice and encourages participants to interrogate their work with cutting edge research, moving beyond reflection to examine their practice within a rigorous conceptual framework.
+The fee currently is £2097 per year part time (2 years) or £4195 full time (1 year) - as a NPQ graduate you are entitled to a 20% reduction off this price.
+For further information regarding this opportunity, please contact Dr Caroline Bligh on email: firstname.lastname@example.org or telephone on (0)113 8123584 or visit the website link http://www.leedsbeckett.ac.uk/research/research-degrees/types-of-research-degree/masters-by-research-professional-practice/

 Delegates' feedback on what was good about the course:

 "The opportunity to reflect on weaknesses and strengths."